 - Out-of-network providers do not have a contract with us.
 The provider may not accept payment of your cost share as payment in full.
 You may receive a bill for the difference between the amount billed by the provider and the amount paid by the plan.
 If the provider bills you for an amount above your cost share, you are not responsible for payment of that amount.
 You should send the bill to the address on your ID card and we will resolve any payment issue with the provider.
 Make sure the member ID is on the bill. - In the case of a surprise bill from an out-of-network provider, where you had no control of their participation in your covered services, you will pay the same cost share you would have if the covered services were received from a network provider.
 The cost share will be based on the median contracted rate.
-Contact us immediately if you receive such a bill. - If you are admitted to the hospital for an inpatient stay right after you visit the emergency room, you will not pay your emergency room cost share if you have one.
+Contact us immediately if you receive such a bill.

+If you are admitted to the hospital for an inpatient stay right after you visit the emergency room, you will not pay your emergency room cost share if you have one.
 You will pay the inpatient hospital cost share, if any.

-Surgery and Anesthesia Second Surgical Opinion The Plan pays 100% The Plan pays 100% Pre-Operative Testing You pay deductible, then the Plan pays 90% You pay deductible, then the Plan pays 60%

-Deductible waived for testing done within 7 days of scheduled surgery Deductible waived if testing done within 7 days of scheduled surgery Inpatient Surgery (physician's services) You pay deductible, then the Plan pays 90% You pay deductible, then the Plan pays 60% Outpatient Surgery physician's office You pay applicable office visit copay (\$40/\$60), then the Plan pays 100% You pay deductible, then the Plan pays 60% outpatient facility You pay deductible, then the Plan pays 90% You pay deductible, then the Plan pays 60% Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge) Bariatric Surgery to Treat Morbid Obesity inpatient You pay deductible and inpatient facility copay, then the Plan pays 90% Not Covered outpatient You pay deductible, then the Plan pays 90% Not Covered Anesthesia You pay deductible, then the Plan pays 90% You pay deductible, then the Plan pays 60%
+Surgery and Anesthesia Second Surgical Opinion You pay deductible, then the Plan pays 100% You pay deductible, then the Plan pays 100% Pre-Operative Testing You pay deductible, then the Plan pays 75% You pay deductible, then the Plan pays 60% Inpatient Surgery (physician's services) You pay deductible, then the Plan pays 75% You pay deductible, then the Plan pays 60% Outpatient Surgery physician's office You pay deductible, then the Plan pays 75% You pay deductible, then the Plan pays 60% outpatient facility You pay deductible, then the Plan pays 75% You pay deductible, then the Plan pays 60% Bariatric Surgery to Treat Morbid Obesity inpatient You pay deductible, then the Plan pays 75% Not Covered outpatient You pay deductible, then the Plan pays 75% Not Covered Anesthesia You pay deductible, then the Plan pays 75% You pay deductible, then the Plan pays 60%